Cambridge English

 Past Perfect Simple

-The positive - make it with 'had' + the past participle (usually made by adding 'ed' to the infinitive, but a few verbs have irregular past participles):
+The affirmative consists of 'had' plus the past participle, normally formed by adding '-ed' to the infinitive, though a number of verbs have irregular participles:

 I had beenI'd been